Discrimination: Sex, sex characteristics, gender, and gender identity

 Sexism is a form of discrimination based on a person's sex or gender.
 It has been linked to stereotypes and gender roles, and may include the belief that one sex or gender is intrinsically superior to another.
 Extreme sexism may foster sexual harassment, rape, and other forms of sexual violence.
 Gender discrimination may encompass sexism and is discrimination toward people based on their gender identity or their gender or sex differences.
-Gender discrimination is especially defined in terms of workplace inequality.
+Gender discrimination is connected to workplace inequality.
 It may arise from social or cultural customs and norms.

 Intersex persons experience discrimination due to innate, atypical sex characteristics.
 Multiple jurisdictions now protect individuals on grounds of intersex status or sex characteristics.
 South Africa was the first country to explicitly add intersex to legislation, as part of the attribute of 'sex'.
 Australia was the first country to add an independent attribute, of 'intersex status'.
 Malta was the first to adopt a broader framework of 'sex characteristics', through legislation that also ended modifications to the sex characteristics of minors undertaken for social and cultural reasons.
 Global efforts such as the United Nations Sustainable Development Goal 5 is also aimed at ending all forms of discrimination on the basis of gender and sex.